Buncrana

-Buncrana is the historic home of the O'Doherty clan and originally developed around the defensive tower known as O'Doherty's Keep at the mouth of the River Crana.
-The town moved to its present location just south of the River Crana when George Vaughan built the main street in 1718.
+Buncrana is the historic home of the Ó Dochartaigh (O'Doherty) clan and originally developed as a town around the defensive tower known as O'Doherty's Keep, at the mouth of the River Crana.
+The town was moved to its present location, just south of the River Crana, when George Vaughan had the current Main Street laid out in 1718.

 The town was a major centre for the textile industry in County Donegal from the 19th century until the mid-2000s (decade).